-HERPES SIMPLEX is a common viral infection.
-If you’ve ever had a cold sore, you picked up the herpes simplex virus.
+HERPES SIMPLEX is a common viral infection and if you’ve ever had a cold sore, you picked up the herpes simplex virus.
 Most cold sores are caused by herpes simplex virus type 1 (HSV-1), which is why HSV-1 is also called “oral herpes”.
 A different but closely related herpes simplex virus, HSV-2, causes most cases of genital herpes.

 Many people who get the virus that causes oral herpes never have any signs or symptoms.
 If an outbreak occurs, it can cause: